TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-taskgroups.md

 * **I want to pass the Resource Group name from the release pipeline to the task group**

-    Use pipeline variable to pass the Resource Group value to the task group.
+    Use the pipeline variable to pass the Resource Group value to the task group.

 * **I'm unable to add Task Group to a deployment group job**

-    In such cases, ensure that it is compatible with an agent and add a Deployment group to the **runs On** parameter of the job.
+    In such cases, ensure that it is compatible with an agent, and add a Deployment group to the **runs On** parameter of the job.

-* **I'm facing an issue with my task group which gives an *Error:Missing default value for the variable in Task Group definition.***
+* **I'm facing an issue with my task group which gives an error, "Missing default value for the variable in Task Group definition."**

     Provide a default value for the variable in the task group definition.
-[Refer this document](https://docs.microsoft.com/azure/devops/pipelines/library/task-groups?view=azure-devops#before-you-create-a-task-group)
+[For instructions, see this document](https://docs.microsoft.com/azure/devops/pipelines/library/task-groups?view=azure-devops#before-you-create-a-task-group).

 ## **Recommended Documents**